-I obtained my BSc in Cell Biology from the University of Manchester and my MSc in Biomolecular Sciences from the University of Amsterdam.
-I studied how cellular packing geometry is controlled by the planar cell poarity pathway during my PhD work at the Max Planck Institute for Cell Biology an Genetics in Dresden.
-During my postdoc at UC Berkeley I investigated epigenetic regulation of tissue growth by Polycomb proteins.
+I received my BSc in Cell Biology from the University of Manchester and my MSc in Biomolecular Sciences from the University of Amsterdam.
+I obtained my PhD work at the Max Planck Institute for Cell Biology and Genetics in Dresden, where I started to work on epithelial biology and polarity in Drosophila.
+During my postdoc at UC Berkeley I investigated epigenetic regulation of tumor growth by Polycomb proteins.
 In 2011 I started my Emmy Noether research group at the Ludwig Maximilians University Munich.
 In 2016 we moved to the Albert Ludwigs University of Freiburg.

 I received my B.Sc. in Biology at the University of Salzburg, Austria, which included an exchange semester at Cardiff University, Great Britain.
 After my Bachelor studies I had the chance to work as an intern at a research department of Novartis in Zurich, Switzerland, before starting my Master´s studies at Ludwig-Maximilians University in Munich, Germany.
-During my time at the LMU I joined Anne´s lab and was not able to leave again.
-So, I stayed and am now a PhD student working on the mechanics of epithelial cell shape changes and the ability of cells to form boundaries in developing tissues.
+During my time at the LMU I joined Anne’s lab and was not able to leave again.
+So, I stayed for my PhD and I am now working on the mechanics of epithelial cell interactions.

 I graduated with a B.E. degree in Biotechnology from BMS College of Engineering (India) in 2012, followed by an M.Sc. degree in Genetics of Human Disease from University College London (U.K.) in 2013.
 I worked as a Research Fellow at the National Institute of Mental Health and Neurosciences (India) from 2014-2016.
-In September 2016, I joined Anne’s lab as a PhD student.
+In September 2016, I joined Anne’s lab as a PhD student and I am now briefly working as a postdoc.
 I am keenly interested in studying stress responses within the epithelial sheets in tissue damage as well as cancer.

 Dr. Christina Bielmeier